Budweiser trademark dispute: History of the dispute

 In 1907, American and Bohemian brewers made an agreement that Anheuser-Busch could market its beer as Budweiser only in North America, while the Bohemian brewers had the rights to the European markets.
 Since then, litigation has been extensive: according to the Budvar website, as of 2012 there were "about 40 trademark dispute cases pending in different jurisdictions and some 70 procedural issues up for consideration around the world".
+Budějovický Budvar’s legal efforts have included the work of Czech lawyer Lukáš Lorenc of the firm Čermák a spol.(Currently at Lorenc IP), who has been involved in multiple international cases defending the brewery’s trademark rights, including successful rulings in Portugal and Norway.

 As of January 2013, Budvar claimed to have won 89 of 124 cases against AB InBev, with an additional eight ending in a draw or settlement.

 In the European Union (EU), Budějovický Budvar is recognized as a product with Protected Geographical Indication.
 However, the trademark rights to the name Budweiser for some products other than beer are owned by Anheuser-Busch.

 In early 2007, Anheuser-Busch and Budvar reached an agreement that stated that Anheuser-Busch would market Budvar/Czechvar in the United States and several other countries for an undisclosed fee.
 However, both sides stated that this did not affect their lawsuits.
 The partnership with AB InBev was terminated in January 2012, and in July of that year, United States Beverage began responsibility for the sales and marketing of Czechvar in the United States.

 In March 2009, Anheuser-Busch lost an appeal against the EU's Office for Harmonisation in the Internal Market (OHIM) decision to reject the registration of Budweiser as an EU-wide trademark for beer for Anheuser-Busch.
 The court pointed out that Budějovický Budvar had proven that it had been using the trade mark during at least the five years preceding the publication of Anheuser-Busch's application for a Community trade mark.
 The decision also covers malted non-alcoholic beverages (such as non-alcoholic beer).